Jayitha/Notes/Literature Notes/ierusalimschy2006programming.md

 end
 ```

-- You can use `{...}` to collect all the extra arguments, however, there's no way to know if explicit trailing `nils` were provided as some arguments -> use `table.pack` which also has an extra field "`n`" with the total number of arguments
+- You can use `{...}` to collect all the extra arguments, however, there's no way to know if explicit trailing `{lua} nil` were provided as some arguments -> use `table.pack` which also has an extra field "`n`" with the total number of arguments

 ```lua
 function nonils(...)